amichalu/react-terminal/README.md

 </div>)
 ```

-DataSource is object which generates data, obviously it should be a real source like database, websocket, iot device, etc.
+DataSource is an object which generates the data.
+Obviously it should be a real source like database, websocket, iot device through webservice, etc.
 ```JavaScript
 DataSource.start()
 ```